DarkRX1/DarkRX1/README.md

 <br>

-## What I'm Building
+## Currently Building

 ### RXScan — Raw Excess Scan

-A native reconnaissance scanner I'm building in **Rust**.
+**Fast, bounded reconnaissance in Rust.**

-RXScan started as an experiment and has grown into a larger project where I'm exploring network discovery, protocol identification, evidence-driven analysis, performance, and systems engineering.
+RXScan is a reconnaissance scanner I'm building while learning more about networking, protocols, performance, and security engineering.

-> **Fast, bounded reconnaissance in Rust.**
+It started as a small experiment and has grown alongside what I've learned.

 [**Explore RXScan →**](https://github.com/DarkRX1/RXScan)